 Measuring through paints and coatings are also unique, in that the velocity of the paint/coating will be significantly different from the actual material being measured.
 A perfect example of this would be a mild steel pipe with .025" of coating on the surface.
-Where the velocity of the steel pipe is .2330 in/ $\mu$ sec, and the velocity of the paint is .0850 in/ $\mu$ sec.
+Where the velocity of the steel pipe is .2330 in/ μ sec, and the velocity of the paint is .0850 in/ μ sec.
 If the user is calibrated for mild steel pipe and measures through both materials, the actual coating thickness will appear to be approximately 3 times thicker than it actually is, as a result of the differences in velocity.
+This error can be eliminated by using a special echo-echo (E-E) mode to perform measurements for applications such as these.
+In echo-echo mode, the paint/coating thickness will be eliminated entirely and only the steel or base metal measured.